copperdogma/matter-skull-switch/README.md

 - [Requirements](docs/requirements.md) - Detailed project requirements
 - [Design](docs/design.md) - Technical implementation details
 - [Setup Guide](SETUP.md) - Environment and hardware setup
+- [Circuit Diagram](docs/circuit_diagram.md) - Detailed wiring diagram and assembly notes

+## Project Status

+The project is complete and fully functional.
+The occupancy sensor has been successfully integrated with Apple Home via Matter protocol and is reliable in detecting and reporting motion events.
+The device is housed in a repurposed HDD enclosure with the following features:

+- **Hardware:** ESP32-C3 SuperMini with HC-SR501 PIR sensor and status LED
+- **Connection Method:** Dupont connectors with hot glue reinforcement
+- **Configuration:** 15-minute default occupancy timeout (configurable via Matter attributes)
+- **Status Indication:** LED dims when no motion detected, blinks/brightens with motion

+### Known Limitations

+1. While the occupancy timeout is configurable via Matter attributes, the Apple Home app doesn't provide a direct UI for changing this setting
+2. Some non-critical console warnings appear during operation but don't affect functionality
+3. The device has been primarily tested with Apple Home; integration with other Matter controllers may require additional validation

 ## Author